Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: Introduction

 where $\psi_k$ solves the following minimization problem

 with $L^2(\cl(X_{T_k}))$ being the set of all measurable functions $f$ such that $\E[f(X_{T_k})^2] < \infty$.
 The real challenge comes from properly approximating the space $L^2(\cl(X_{T_k}))$ by a finite dimensional vector space: one typically uses polynomials or local bases.
 In both cases, to ensure a decent accuracy, the dimension of the approximation of $L^2(\cl(X_{T_k}))$ increases exponentially fast with the dimension of $X$.
-When $X$ is a high dimensional process, high performance computing can help but it is well known that solving the least square problem does not scale well and then deteriorates the efficiency of the parallel implementation. \\
+When $X$ is a high dimensional process, high performance computing can help but it is well known that solving the least square problem does not scale well and then deteriorates the efficiency of the parallel implementation, see for instance~\cite{Pa11GPU,PaPi16}. \\

-In this work, we focus on the case of \emph{real} path dependent options, ie options for which the payoff cannot be written as a function of a Markov process $X$ with reasonable size.
+\JL{In this work, we target \emph{truly} path dependent options, i.e. options for which the payoff cannot be written as a function of a Markov process $X$ with reasonable size.
 In this case, \eqref{eq:EMarkov} does not hold anymore and computing the conditional expectation knowing $\cf_{t_k}$ becomes really challenging.
 The new idea proposed in this work consists in computing an approximation of $Z_{T_{k+1}}$ for which the conditional expectation knowing $\cf_{T_k}$ is known in a closed form.
-This will be achieved using Wiener chaos expansion.
+This will be achieved by using Wiener chaos expansion.
+Then, we rely on the orthogonality of the chaos expansion to introduce a high degree of parallelism in the algorithm.}

 In Section~\ref{sec:wiener}, we briefly recall the general ideas sustaining Wiener chaos expansion and how it can be used to approximate conditional expectations.
 Then, we present our algorithm in Section~\ref{sec:ls-chaos} and explain how to efficiently implement it in parallel.
 Section~\ref{sec:cv} is devoted to the study of the convergence of the algorithm.
 We conclude with some numerical experiments in Section~\ref{sec:numerics}, which emphasize the impressive scalability of the the parallel implementation and the efficiency of the algorithm for some complex path dependent options.